afmsavage/keep-ecdsa-tf/README.md

 ### Create your staking wallet

-Your Ethereum public address and password protected `keep_wallet.json` file
+Your Ethereum public address and password protected `keep_wallet.json` file.
+The password to unlock the wallet will be automatically added to environment variables and ready to unlock it inside of the keep-ecdsa Docker container

 ### Generate ssh key